Krishnawasthi/Multi-Threading/synchronizedthread.md

 # Synchronized Block in Java

 A **synchronized block** allows only one thread at a time to execute a critical section of code.
+Always better than synchronized method, because methods might have some critical code so using synchronized block always been the great idea.

 ## Object Lock